 The most important alert symbols on the screen are also the largest: The ABORT! and Open-Circuit symbols.
-The ABORT! symbol is a large word ABORT! in inverted font color.
+The ABORT! symbol is a large word ABORTI in inverted font color.
 Whenever this is displayed, the dive should be immediately terminated.
+There are two possible abort scenarios, either OC or CC.
 If accompanied by the Open-Circuit Alert icon (image of a diver's mask, second-stage regulator, a series of bubbles on either side of the diver's face, and a small up-arrow above the diver's mask), the diver must immediately terminate the dive and commence a safe ascent to the surface in open-circuit mode.
+If the Abort icon is displayed alone without the image of the divers mask the diver must immediately terminate the dive and commence a safe ascent to the surface on closed circuit.